ABSTRACTS SUBMISSIONS

 SCIENTIFIC COMMUNICATIONS:

-• Communication: The maximum word limit allowed will be 1,000 words (excluding short abstracts and references).
+• Communication: The maximum word limit allowed will be 1,000 words

 • Objective of the Study: A brief introduction to the research purpose using relevant and current literature.
 This section concludes by stating the objectives of the study.